What You Need To Know About Video Copyright

 Usually our Pick of the Week features animation from filmmakers around the world, and that will continue to be the case.
 We love all animation, not just our own!
 However, we want to show you some of our work occasionally too.
 And since we're in the party season, we thought you might enjoy this party invite video we produced for Veeam in 2d character animation.

 Aisle or window?
 Boxers or Briefs?
 Vodka or Gin?
 These are all eternal questions.
 In video production, we have an eternal question of our own: Live Action or Animation?
-Since we are an Animation Studio, perhaps you might expect us to say Always Go Animated! but that’s simply not the case.
-There are good reasons to pick live action.
-Here are some of them:
+If you're considering a video production style that's best for you, here are some things to consider.

 Although we produce animated video in a full range of styles, whiteboard animation is really where our studio made our bones.
 Animation studios that manage to last often have a turning point; for us, it was when we were chosen to create the show-open for the 8th season of Showtime's hit show Weeds in the whiteboard style.